Wendell Phillips Academy High School: History

 In 1929, the Board of Education voted to build a new school in the Bronzeville neighborhood, naming it The New Wendell Phillips High School at 49th and Wabash Avenue due to overcrowding at Phillips.
 Economic conditions during the Great Depression slowed the work on the building; it was finally completed on February 4, 1935.
 Shortly before the completion of the new building, Phillips "mysteriously" caught fire on January 28, 1935, making it necessary for the students to move to the new school in February 1935.
 The new school was then named Jean Baptiste Point DuSable High School, after Chicago's first permanent non-native settler in April 1936.
 During the initial move to the new school, the board decided to only house sophomore, juniors and seniors in the new building due to limited space.
 The freshmen classes remained at the undamaged section of Phillips.
 A new wing was later built on the Phillips site in late–1936, serving as an elementary school after junior high schools in Chicago were discontinued in 1933.

 The new wing included a new assembly hall, gymnasium, swimming pool, lunchroom, and chorus and band rooms.
 In November 1937, several classrooms in the new wing of the school caught fire before its initial completion, repairs were later made.
 During the 1940s, Phillips offered courses for adults which became known as Evening School.
 Phillips experienced overcrowding in the elementary wing of the school which led to a 20-classroom extension being built in 1944.
 By the early 1960s, Phillips students attended classes in three shifts due to overcrowding; estimated 2,200 students enrolled by 1964.
 The alumni association and principal Ernestine D. Curry established the Wendell Phillips High School Hall of Fame in 1979.

+On Oct.
+11, 2021, a 14-year-old female student and a security guard were shot and wounded on the school's campus.
+They were hospitalized with serious injuries.
+No articles found online can suggest that a suspect was caught for this attack.